 This Museum is Different

-In addition to those all-important generals and statesmen like Alexander Hamilton, George Washington and Thomas Jefferson, this museum looks closely at the lives of Native Americans, French contributors, women, children, and even pets.
-The museum also focuses on the life of regular citizens and African Americans who were brought here as slaves.
+In addition to those all-important generals and statesmen like Alexander Hamilton, George Washington and Thomas Jefferson, this museum looks closely at the daily lives of Native Americans, French contributors, women, children, and even pets.
+The museum also focuses on the lives of African Americans brought here as slaves.
 It’s a vivid, immersive experience that showcases some less well-known stories.
-For a little taste of how the museum has approached its mission, here is an excerpt from an interview I did with the Museum’s Senior Curator, Tom Davidson.
+For information on how the museum approached its mission, here is an excerpt from an interview with the Museum’s Senior Curator, Tom Davidson.